Brexit putting Irish peace at risk, former leaders say

 Cyber border

-The preferred British option is to keep open the almost 300 roads that connect Ireland and Northern Ireland, but to impose a "cyber border" for goods and ID checks after Britain and Northern Ireland leave the EU.
+Britain's solution is to keep open the almost 300 roads that connect Ireland and Northern Ireland, but to impose a "virtual" or "cyber border" for goods and ID checks after Britain and Northern Ireland left the EU.

-"Since the Good Friday agreement in 1998, the role of this border in the day-to-day life of our citizens has diminished remarkably," he said.
+"Since the Good Friday agreement in 1998, the role of this border in the day-to-day life of our citizens has diminished remarkably," Hogan said.

-"But 20 years is a short time and the role of the border in our history, our attitudes, and, yes, our politics is still vivid - it is like the touch-paper of a firework," he added.
+"But 20 years is a short time and the role of the border in our history, our attitudes, and, yes, our politics is still vivid - it's like the touch-paper of a firework," he added.

-The commissioner indicated that upcoming talks on a future UK-EU free trade agreement would be adversarial in nature.
+The commissioner indicated that talks on a future UK-EU free trade agreement would be adversarial in nature.

 Third country